dwalend/blog/_pending/2014-09-4-Semirings.md

 																								                      LeastPathComparator,
 																								                      LeastPathSemiring<TestBean,SimpleDigraph.SimpleEdge,IndexedMutableSimpleDigraph<TestBean>>>();

 (Yes, the diamond operator might make this half the size.
-Too bad the code didn't compile in JDK7 despite being correct.)
+Too bad the code stopped compiling in JDK6 despite being correct.)

 # Maybe that Lance Wasn't the Right Tool for Attacking this Windmill